42MTQ/AI.SLAM/Research/OperatorInteractionsWithAI/interactingWithAI.md

 # Scenarios for interactings in an autonomous system

 Scenarios for operator interactions in autonomous systems

 ## Scenarios

-possible Scenarios for Operator Intervention
+Possible Scenarios for Operator Intervention

 ### Scenario 1